-It’s a rather broad generalization- “what we say is who we are”- but for me, it is very difficult to separate words from identity.
-Experience has taught me that who I am and what I believe is shaped by what I say.
-It is as if I have a vague inkling that something might be true and articulating it is the first step in bringing it to life.
-Leaving a thought to indefinitely ping pong around one’s mind blocks it from the scrutiny of the light where it is hammered on the anvil of dialogue and shaped into something able to be picked up and examined, dismissed or embraced, and finally refined into a part of who we are.
+When I have a vague inkling something might be true, articulating it is the first step in bringing it to life.
+Leaving a thought to indefinitely ping pong around one’s mind protects it from the scrutiny of dialogue where it is shaped into something able to be examined, dismissed or embraced, and finally refined into a part of who we are.

 My blog attempts to be a place where ideas can be brought to light, explored, tested, tried on for size and worn should they fit- comfortably or not.
 As the world of our ideas grows, we become, we evolve, we grow, we change.